peterdieleman/papermod/content/posts/linux/5gwifibug.md

 draft: false
 hidemeta: false
 comments: false
-description: "When connected to a 5ghz wifi network you may experience slower speeds
+description: "When connected to a 5ghz wifi network you may experience slow network speeds under Ubuntu 20.04.
-            than Windows, or then when connected to a the same router on a 2.4ghz network.
 This may be due to a change in the default wifi power saving mode in Ubuntu 20.04."
-disableHLJS: true # to disable highlightjs
+disableHLJS: false # to disable highlightjs
 disableShare: false
 disableHLJS: false
 searchHidden: false